My first recumbent:

 Fitting wide Schwalbe Shredda tyres made a huge difference in the ride quality – the harshness is gone and they are fast.

 For this trip I fitted a Rohloff rear hub and SON dynohub on the front.

 The bike is not a lightweight to start with and the Rohloff added to that but it is reliable.

 With the corflute tailbox I made it weighed about 17 kg all up.

 I was pleased to find that it is remarkably comfortable to ride although I was having trouble with painful shoulders caused by calcification problems on my initial rides.

 Ultrasound treatment fixed that over the next couple of months and I found changing to tiller handlebars worked well.

-On RAGBRAI the bike was faster than almost everyone else on descents but I am not as strong as I was 16 years earlier on the climbs.
+On RAGBRAI the bike was faster than almost everyone else on descents but I am not as strong on the climbs as I was 16 years earlier.
 (The route was a lot hillier than I expected.)

 From there I took a ferry to Newhaven and rode to Romsey, near Southampton, to see my son.